markusmobius/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

+.. _xml-format:

 XML Format
 ==========

-This section describes the structure of the XML file used for describing an experiment (see :ref:`admin upload` for how to upload the XML file to Crowdsourcer).
+This section describes the structure of the XML file used for describing an experiment (see :ref:`survey_tab` for how to upload the XML file to Crowdsourcr).

 The main structure of the XML file is as follows:
 ::